-The Lincolnshire County Council Highways Alliance is a partnership between May Gurney, Mouchel, Imtech Traffic & Infra (traffic signals) and the county council’s highways department.
+The Lincolnshire County Council Highways Alliance is a partnership between Kier, Mouchel, Imtech Traffic & Infra (traffic signals) and the county council’s highways department.

 The Alliance is an innovative new form of contract, meaning that Lincolnshire County Council – responsible for roads, highways structures, footways, street lighting, signals and signage – work closely with its three partners in delivering highways services.
 The Highways Alliance partnership means that the process of planning and carrying out maintenance and improvements will enable better co-ordination, minimising disruption to motorists whilst costing less and providing better value for money.

 The county council is responsible for the fifth largest road network in England, covering some 5,500 miles with 85% classified as rural, 3,030 miles of footway and in excess of 3,500 highway structures.